 While the PPE visa allows for a paid engagement, its permissions are narrow.
 The following are not permitted:

 Visitors under the PPE route must not overstay.
-If their planned activity requires longer-term engagement or repeat visits, the correct route may be sponsorship under the Skilled Worker or Temporary Worker visa routes.
+If their planned activity requires longer-term engagement or repeat visits, the correct route may be sponsorship under the Skilled Worker, Temporary Worker, or Creative Worker visa routes.

 Summary of Section B